 63. Driving under the influence of alcohol etc.

+(1) A person who drives or attempts to drive a motor vehicle —

+(a) while under the influence of alcohol to such an extent as to be incapable of having proper control of the vehicle; or

+(b) while under the influence of drugs to such an extent as to be incapable of having proper control of the vehicle; or

-(1) A person who drives or attempts to drive a motor vehicle while under the influence of alcohol, drugs, or alcohol and drugs to such an extent as to be incapable of having proper control of the vehicle commits an offence, and the offender may be arrested without warrant.
+(c) while under the influence of alcohol and drugs to such an extent as to be incapable of having proper control of the vehicle,

+commits an offence, and the offender may be arrested without warrant.

 (2) A person convicted of an offence against this section is liable —